GoogleChrome/web.dev/src/site/content/en/learn/css/pseudo-classes/index.md

 This CSS removes the default browser focus ring when an element receives focus, which presents an accessibility issue for users who navigate a web page with a keyboard.
 If there is no focus style,
-they won't be able to keep track of where focus currently is when the <kbd>tab<kbd>.
+they won't be able to keep track of where focus currently is when the <kbd>tab</kbd>.
 With [`:focus-visible`](https://developer.mozilla.org/en-US/docs/Web/CSS/:focus-visible)
 you can present a focus style when an element receives focus via the keyboard, while also using the `outline: none` rule to prevent it when a pointer device interacts with it.